More Than Just a Dream

 More Than Just a Dream is the second and major-label debut studio album by American band Fitz and the Tantrums, released on May 7, 2013, by Elektra Records.
 The album was produced by Tony Hoffer (Beck, M83, Depeche Mode, Phoenix) at The Sound Factory in Los Angeles.
 The title comes from a line of the chorus from the group's lead single "Out of My League".
-Their song "Spark" also featured in the soundtrack to EA Sports game, FIFA 13.
+Their song "Spark" also featured in the soundtrack to EA Sports game, FIFA 13, as well as adverts for British retailer chain Argos from 2014 until 2019.

 The album is their first release for Elektra Records.
 The band signed with the label's current president Jeff Castelaz, who initially signed the band to their original deal at Dangerbird Records, which Castelaz co-founded in 2004.